 We offer two separate degree programs in the supply chain and logistics area.
-The Drucker Master of Business Administration (MBA) degree is a 2-year degree that prepares students for a generalist role in the management of companies and institutions.
+The Drucker Master of Business Administration (MBA) degree prepares students for a generalist role in the management of companies and institutions.
 The concentration in supply chain management and logistics allows students to complement this broad education by obtaining deeper expertise in one area.
 The Master of Arts in Management (MAM) degree is a 1-year degree that offers a less generalist, and more focused education in one area.

 Both the MBA and MAM degrees can be taken part-time, with classes offered in the evenings and on weekends.